 6. Complete the Necessary Paperwork

 Scammers may try to convince you that paperwork isn’t necessary, but skipping documentation can lead to legal trouble in the future.
-Make sure there is a proper title transfer process to avoid liability for the car after it’s sold.
+Make sure there is a proper title transfer to avoid liability for the car after it’s sold.

 Key Documents You Need:

-Before handing over the car, ensure the buyer’s details match the paperwork and all documents are signed correctly.
+Before handing over the car, ensure the buyer’s details match the paperwork, and all documents are signed correctly.

 Also Read: A Complete Checklist of Documents You Need to Scrap Your Car in Canada